-Audio focusing can be used to focus spatial audio capture into preferred direction.
-The focus direction can be defined automatically or manually depending on the use case.
-With suitably selected microphone locations good focus performance can be achieved using beamforming.
-Audio focusing can be used for content creation or accessibility purposes.
+Audio focusing can be used to concentrate spatial audio capture in a preferred direction.
+The focus direction can be defined either automatically or manually, depending on the use case.
+Good focus performance can be achieved with suitably selected microphone locations using beamforming.
+Audio focusing may be used for content creation or accessibility purposes.

 9.3.4 Audio format generation